 There were relatively few layouts that satisfied both principles so I settled on the one that seemed best and began a quick draft on the computer, bringing in the type of imagery I wanted to use to play on the Gaslands setting – distressed borders, rusted metal, tyre tracks and gears.

-Bottom left is an example of one of these early digital proofs, which I ran past some of the guys at the club to get their thoughts before refining.
-I didn’t want to spend too much time here not least because actual testing could proove the entire idea pointless.
+Below is an example of one of these early digital proofs, which I ran past some of the guys at the club to get their thoughts before refining.
+I didn’t want to spend too much time here not least because actual testing could prove the entire idea pointless.
 Another obvious thing I did at this stage was print off the work as it was coming together, to test the sizes of the various fields.
 After a while I had something that I felt could easily be filled in and used during a game, below right.

 I printed a few copies of my initial dash design on paper and cut them out before sleeving them using some old Magic cards as a backing.
 This allowed me and some other members of the local gaming club to use them in some actual games and give some initial feedback on the design, layout and usability of the cards.